National American University

-National American University (NAU) is a private for-profit online university with an additional location at Ellsworth Air Force Base.
+National American University (NAU) is a private for-profit online university.
 It is owned by National American University Holdings, Inc. (NAUH).
 In 2018, NAU acquired the assets of Henley-Putnam University and now offers strategic security programs.
 Most of NAU's academic programs are on the 11-week quarter system and have monthly starts.
 The school is accredited by the Higher Learning Commission.

 History

 Originally called "National School of Business" in 1941, National American University changed its name to National College of Business, then National College, before adopting its current name.

 In 1996 National American University began developing online courses and degree options for students across the United States and internationally.
 Online programs include associate's, bachelor's and master's degrees in accounting, business, information technology, strategic security, and health care.
 Students are also provided access to classes and extensive campus resources including learning resource center services, tutoring services, counseling services, and computer support through a student portal.

 In 2012, 53% of NAU's students were studying online, with an additional 17% taking some classes online.
 In 2018, 77% of NAU's students were studying online, with an additional 12% taking some classes online.